cse110-sp21-group2/to-do-journal-app/specs/pitch/starting-pitch.md

 ## Risks and Rabbit Holes
 #### Focusing too much on design over functionality
 - Need to ensure we have a set time for how long we spend on a design and not go over
-- Worry about perfecting the css / design after functionality has been implemented
+- Worry about perfecting the CSS / design after functionality has been implemented

 #### Rabbit Hole: User login